What Does a Graphic Designer Do? And How Do I Become One?

 Why pursue a career in graphic design?

 When you pursue a career in graphic design, you get to flex your creative skills and put them to use while you learn and implement new technologies in your work.
-If you want to have a critical hand in shaping how a company, brand, or product comes across to the world, it’s worth pursuing a career in graphic design.
+If you want to have a critical hand in shaping how a company, brand, or product comes across to the world, it may be worth pursuing a career in graphic design.

 How much do graphic designers make?

-According to the US Bureau of Labor Statistics (BLS), the median annual salary for graphic designers is $50,710 as of 2021, or $24.38 per hour [1].
-Those working in advertising and public relations tended to earn on the higher end of the pay scale.
+According to the US Bureau of Labor Statistics (BLS), the median annual salary for graphic designers is $58,910 as of 2023, or $28.32 per hour [1].
+Graphic designers working in advertising and public relations tend to earn on the higher end of the pay scale.

 Job outlook for graphic designers

-As with many creative fields, the job outlook for graphic designers is highly competitive.
-The BLS predicts that there will be a 3 percent increase in the need for graphic designers from 2021 to 2031.
-This is slower-than-average growth due in part to the decline in design jobs at newspapers, magazines, and traditional print publishing companies, balanced by an increase in the digital presence of companies.
-Demand for online design is projected to increase, according to market research company IBISWorld [2].
+As with many creative fields, the job outlook for graphic designers is competitive.
+BLS predicts that there will be a 2 percent increase in the need for graphic designers from 2023 to 2033 [1].
+This growth is slower than average due in part to the decline in graphic design jobs at newspapers, magazines, and traditional print publishing companies.
+It is balanced by an increase in companies’ digital presence.
+Demand for online design will increase, according to market research company IBISWorld [2].

 How to become a graphic designer

-If you're ready to pursue a career in graphic design, follow the steps below to streamline your process:
+If you’re ready to pursue a career in graphic design, follow these steps to streamline your process:

-According to Zippia's analysis of over 120,000 graphic designer resumes, 68 percent of graphic designers have a bachelor’s degree, while 23 percent have an associate's degree [3].
-Earning a graphic design degree (or degree in a related field) helps you build foundational career knowledge and gives you opportunities to begin building a portfolio of work to show potential employers.
+According to Zippia, 68 percent of graphic designers have a bachelor’s degree, while 23 percent have an associate degree [3].
+Earning a graphic design degree (or a degree in a related field) may help you build foundational career knowledge and give you opportunities to begin building a portfolio of work to show potential employers.

-Look for programs accredited by the National Association of Schools of Art and Design.
-Coursework in these programs generally includes principles of design, computerized design, printing techniques, studio art, and website design.
+You can look for programs accredited by the National Association of Schools of Art and Design.
+Coursework in these programs will typically include principles of design, computerized design, studio art, printing techniques, and website design.

 2. Gain exposure to the field.

-While enrolled in a design program, be sure to build relevant skills to make yourself more competitive when you’re job-hunting for a graphic design position, including:
+While you are enrolled in a design program, work on building relevant skills to become more competitive when you’re job-hunting for a graphic design position.
+You may choose some of these approaches:

-• Volunteering your design skills to local charitable organizations
+• Volunteer your design skills to local charitable organizations.

-• Pursuing certification in popular graphic design products like Adobe.
+• Pursue certification in popular graphic design products, such as Adobe.

 Glossary of graphic design terms